Protein Wisdom (blog): Deborah Frisch incident

 saying "I don’t think professors should do that.
 I crossed the line."

 Her behavior gained nationwide news coverage.

 Following further incidents, Goldstein obtained a restraining order and preliminary injunction against her.
 Goldstein has said he took temporary breaks from blogging to deal with continued harassment from Frisch, who has faced continued legal problems since her relocation to the Pacific Northwest.
 Conservative bloggers have alleged cyberstalking and other strange behavior by Frisch since then.

 In 2015, Frisch was arrested four times on charges including stalking, menacing, criminal trespass, and initiating a false police report.
 During the controversy, Protein Wisdom underwent repeated denial-of-service attacks.

+Frisch spent roughly six years between prison and penitentiary; her release date is July 4, 2025.